funRiceGenes/funRiceGenes.github.io/_posts/B/2015-01-20-beta-OsLCY~OsLCY.md

 * **Genbank accession number**

 * **Key message**
-    + The decreased Fv/Fm indicated that photoinhibition occurred in the ¦Â-OsLCY RNAi plants and Oscrtiso mutants under normal conditions.
+    + The decreased Fv/Fm indicated that photoinhibition occurred in the <a6><c2>-OsLCY RNAi plants and Oscrtiso mutants under normal conditions.

 * **Connection**